julianmarmier/julianm-portfolio-netlify/content/blog/mit-museum-studio-compton-gallery.md

 ## Demo Lights

-In preparation for the upcoming school year, I was asked to make a complete version of a makeshift demolight that had already previously been produced, which used LED RGBW chips, a LUXDrive FlexBlock, and a few slide potentiometers:
+In preparation for the upcoming school year, I was asked to make a complete version of a makeshift demolight that had already previously been produced, which used LED RGBW chips, a LUXDrive FlexBlock, and a few slide potentiometers.

-After having communicated with the studio managers to get an idea of the design they wanted, which was to be 3D-printed, I set off to put together a protype for the lights, beginning with the planning phase:
+After having communicated with the studio managers to get an idea of the design they wanted, which was to be 3D-printed, I set off to put together a protype for the lights, beginning with the planning phase (see drawings).

-And then to create a 3D Model of the product:
+I then proceeded to create a 3D Model of the product (see 3D wireframe)

 Unfortunately 3D printing turned out to be too expensive, so what we came up with instead was to use layered laser-cut pieces of acrylic locked in place with large threaded wires.
-After a few more hours of planning and measuring, I was able to figure out a way for the parts to fit, using a modular plate system:
+After a few more hours of planning and measuring, I was able to figure out a way for the parts to fit, using a modular plate system.

 Once assembled, the flashlights worked and to my suprise all of the parts fit perfectly into the laser-cut frame, which gave the product a professional look!